ozzy-420/Simple-Graph-Editor/README.md

 3. Launch the application (`src/main/kotlin/Main.kt`) and start interacting with the graph by entering edges into the input area.
 The directed graph will be visualized in real-time.

-## Known Limitations

-The application may struggle with very large graphs (e.g., over 1000 vertices)

 ## Constants

 Constant values are declared in the `src/main/kotlin/utils/Utils.kt` file.
 These constants are used throughout the application to control various behaviors and settings.